Piping Service Life Analysis Methods

 (1)

-where a= 80 MPa and b= 1200 - for elements from carbon and allowed non-austenitic steel; a=110 MPa and b=1000 - for elements from austenitic steel.
+Where a = 80 MPa and b = 1200 - for carbon and permitted non-austenitic steel elements; a = 110 MPa and b = 1000 - for austenitic steel elements.

-at c > 1.0 (2)
+when c > 1.0 (2)

-at c 1.0
+when c ≤ 1.0

 (3)

-For high-temperature pipelines and coils with corrosion and static load
+For high-temperature pipelines and coils with corrosion and static load:

 (4)